PolinaPavlovich/CONCLUS/README.md

 ## Authors contribution:

 Polina Pavlovich: development of a concept, writing the algorithm, refining the coding style, writing documentation.
-Konstantin Chuckreev: creating a frame of a user-friendly tool, selecting the coding style.
+Konstantin Chukreev: creating a frame of a user-friendly tool, selecting the coding style.
 Christophe Lancrin: project leader, inspiration, ideas, testing the code.
 Andreas Buness: critics, ideas.